projects-leocan/APICall_flutter/apicall_flutter/README.md

 API Call Flutter project.

 ## Getting Started
-get data using API call
-use 3 library
-http :  for call the API
-flutter_easyloading : for show the loader
+get data & post data using API call use 3 library http :  for call the API flutter_easyloading : for show the loader